Characterization of a turbulent flow with independent variation of Mach and Reynolds numbers: Introduction

 \section{Introduction}

-Compressible turbulence plays a determining role in engineered and natural flows \citep{Lele1994,smits2006turbulent,Gatski2013,tennekes2018first}.
-In the incompressible limit, where the fluid density is approximately constant, a relatively long history of controlled experimentation combined with theoretical analysis generates a detailed picture of incompressible turbulence \citep[e.g.][]{Mydlarski1996,Sreenivasan1997,Pope2001,davidson2012ten,sinhuber2015}.
-Though this picture is far from complete, it is much clearer than the one we have of compressible turbulence, within which turbulent fluctuations are so strong that they compress and expand the fluid, and the fluid density is not constant.
+Hydrodynamic fluctuations in compressible turbulence play a determining role in engineered and natural flows \citep{Lele1994,Gatski2013}.
+A relatively long history of controlled experimentation combined with theoretical analysis generates a detailed picture of incompressible turbulence \citep[e.g.][]{Pope2001,davidson2012ten,sinhuber2015}, where the main parameter in the problem is the Reynolds number.
+Though this picture is far from complete, it is much clearer than the one we have of compressible turbulence, where we have in addition to this parameter the Mach number and others whose roles have yet to be established definitively \citep{danish2016influence,Donzis2019,Sabelnikov2021}.

-Fundamental aspects of subsonic yet compressible turbulence are not well understood.
-Even at subsonic mean speeds, turbulent fluctuations can be fast enough relative to the speed of sound that regions of local compression and expansion appear in the flow, albeit less frequently than at higher speeds \citep{Lee1992,Samtaney2001,Donzis2013,Wang2018}.
-The data needed to generate, validate and improve compressible turbulence models \citep{Georgiadis2014,quadros2016turbulent} are scarce due to difficulties in generating fast flows that are also observable.
-In laboratory experiments the turbulent scales of motion are too small or too fast for most instrumentation.
-In contrast, in nature the conditions cannot be controlled.

-For incompressible turbulence, the main parameter in the problem is the Reynolds number ($R_{\lambda}$).
-For compressible turbulence, we have in addition to this parameter the Mach number ($M_{t}$) and others whose roles have yet to be established definitively \citep{Federrath2013,danish2016influence,Jagannathan2016,Wang2018,Donzis2019}.
+In turbulence, fluctuations at small-scales depend sensitively on the Reynolds number in ways that can be difficult to distinguish from Mach number dependencies \citep{Jagannathan2016}.
+For instance, intermittency measured by the flatness of velocity derivatives increases as a power law of the Reynolds number, and is likely dependent on the Mach number in a way that depends on the flow geometry at the small-scale (be it vortex-like or shock-like).
 Due to the increased mathematical complexity and the larger parameter space that the turbulence explores, there is less empirical or theoretical information available about compressible turbulence than about incompressible turbulence.
 For example, the energy dissipation rate, the small-scale structure of the flow, the shape of the energy spectrum, the translation between compressible forcing in simulations and realistic forcing in experiments, and the dependence of these features on the parameters in the problem are unknown.